 Term Description Counterparty Another party to an agreement.
 Credit rating A measure of the credit worthiness of an institution, corporation, or a country.
 Credit ratings are calculated from financial history and current assets and liabilities.
 Typically, a credit rating tells a lender or investor the probability of the counterparty being able to pay back a loan.
 Liquidity As assessment of how readily available an investment is.
 It is safer to invest in liquid assets because it is easier for an investor to get their money out of the investment.
-Minimum Revenue Provision (MRP) The minimum amount that the Council must charge to the accounts each year in order to meet the costs of repaying amounts borrowed.
-Public Works Loan Board (PWLB) PWLB is part of HM Treasury and lends money to local authorities.
+Minimum Revenue Provision (MRP) The minimum amount that the Council must charge to the revenue accounts each year in order to reflect the notional costs of financing capital expenditure.
 Security As assessment of the creditworthiness of a counterparty.
 Treasury adviser External consultancy firms that provide information to local authorities, including information regarding counterparty creditworthiness.
-Bail-in A bail-in takes place before bankruptcy and under current proposals, certain types of depositors would suffer a reduction in the amount of their deposit that would be returned to them whilst other classes of investor would not.
 Prudential Borrowing Borrowing that is not funded via the Revenue Support Grant or other grant aid system but rather from the Council's own resources, this is conditional that prudence is demonstrated.